nervosnetwork/docs/docs/getting-started(dev)/installation.md

   * Note: if you are familiar with command line operation on Windows, you can skip this step and open the cmd or Power Shell terminal instead.Download Git for windows from Git-Downloads, double-click to install it and open Git Bash in start menu and the following steps are performed on Git Bash.
 * Copy and paste the commands below into the terminal / command line depending on whether you are using Mac or Windows:

+* Copy and paste the commands below into the terminal / command line depending on whether you are using Mac or Windows:

 **please note:** the directory and folder name must match the commands below, if not, please modify the command script correspondingly. the $ is not part of the command line, it's a placeholder for the file stored location on your computer